Architects of Systemic Change

 Clara Elliott is a restorative systems designer and equity‑rooted educator whose work equips communities to thrive through connection, inclusion, and intentional learning.
 As a Blueprint Steward and member of the WWX17 Board of Directors, Clara brings deep expertise in professional development, restorative practices, and educational architecture—ensuring that every framework WWX17 builds is both transformative and trauma‑aware.

-Her leadership is grounded in the implementation of Multi-Tiered Systems of Support (MTSS) and Positive Behavioral Interventions and Supports (PBIS), where she integrates restorative principles into established systems to foster environments of dignity and growth.
-Clara’s work is not just instructional—it’s systemic.
-She identifies training needs, designs engaging learning modules, and provides on-site coaching that uplifts both educators and the communities they serve.
+Her leadership is grounded in the implementation of Multi‑Tiered Systems of Support (MTSS) and Positive Behavioral Interventions and Supports (PBIS).
+Clara integrates restorative principles into established systems to foster environments of dignity, belonging, and growth.
+Her work is not just instructional—it is systemic.
+She identifies training needs, designs engaging learning modules, and provides on‑site coaching that uplifts both educators and the communities they serve.

-With a background in supervising teams, facilitating professional development, and building stakeholder relationships, Clara’s transmission is both relational and rigorous.
+With more than 15 years of experience in organizational culture, conflict resolution, and restorative systems design, Clara’s transmission is both relational and rigorous.
 Her dual degrees in Education and Business Administration reflect her ability to bridge pedagogy and strategy—designing systems that remember and equipping movements to endure.

 Clara’s leadership amplifies WWX17’s Blueprint: Justice, Love, and Legacy.
 She builds frameworks that honor lived experience, promote inclusion, and activate systemic change across generations.